micmejia/bible-dump/NKJV/Ruth/Ruth 2.md

 The Lord repay your work, and a full reward be given you by the Lord God of Israel, under whose wings you have come for refuge."

 ###### 13
-Then she said, "Let me find favor in your sight, my lord; for you have comforted me, and have spoken [^a]kindly to your maidservant, though I am not like one of your maidservants."
+Then she said, "Let me find favor in your sight, my lord; for you have comforted me, and have spoken kindly to your maidservant, though I am not like one of your maidservants."

 ###### 14
 Now Boaz said to her at mealtime, "Come here, and eat of the bread, and dip your piece of bread in the vinegar."
 So she sat beside the reapers, and he passed parched _grain_ to her; and she ate and was satisfied, and kept some back.

 ###### 15
-And when she rose up to [^b]glean, Boaz commanded his young men, saying, "Let her glean even among the sheaves, and do not [^c]reproach her.
+And when she rose up to glean, Boaz commanded his young men, saying, "Let her glean even among the sheaves, and do not reproach her.

 ###### 16
 Also let _grain_ from the bundles fall purposely for her; leave _it_ that she may glean, and do not rebuke her."